Force over Distance: Chapter 36

 //Depends on which side of the mean you're on.//

-Again, something rigid forced itself through the scientist’s mind. //You're not normally one for mathematics-based witticisms.// Their link echoed with anxiety.
+Again, something rigid forced itself through the scientist’s running thoughts. //You're not normally one for mathematics-based witticisms.// Their link echoed with anxiety.
 Rush looked at Young with narrowed eyes.

 //Nothing.// Rush shattered whatever had been driving through his thoughts.

 “Hi sir,” Becker said.
-He handed Young a bowl of paste, and sent Rush a confused, sidelong look.
+He handed Young a bowl of paste, then sent Rush a confused, sidelong look.

-//Keep it together,// Young snapped. //Don’t stare at me without speaking, and don’t screw with your own brain in the middle of the mess.//
+//Keep it together,// Young growled. //Don’t stare at me without speaking, and don’t screw with your own brain in the middle of the mess.//

 Rush immediately dropped his eyes to his bowl.
 Somehow, the obvious overcorrection only made the problem more noticeable.